brunormsilveira/rds-dataclassification-macie/README.md

   products

 ```
-_Note If is all ok, let's go to Amazon Macie._
+_Note: If is all ok, let's go to Amazon Macie._

 ## Configure Amazon Macie to export findings to an S3 Bucket